 Teachers continually assess each student and notes areas where they are improving and where further support is needed.
 As a school, we track student’s progress from entry at Year 7 through to Year 11 through three formal reporting points using a broad spread of data including “I Can . . . “ statements and Reading and Spelling ages.

-Students who are not making expected progress are picked up through Review meetings with the tutor, SENCO and Assistant Principals.
-In this meeting, a discussion takes place about why individual students are experiencing difficulty and what further support can be given to aid their progression.
-If the student is discussed at one of these meetings and we have concerns the parent will be informed.
+Students who are not making expected progress referred to Review meetings with the tutor, SENCO and Assistant Principals.
+In these meetings, a discussion takes place about why individual students are experiencing difficulty and what further support can be given to aid their progression.
+If the student is discussed at one of these meetings and we have concerns, the parent will be informed.

 We are an inclusive school; we welcome and celebrate diversity.
 All staff realise that student’s self-esteem is crucial to that student’s well-being.
-We have a caring, understanding team looking after all of our students with a dedicated Student Support Officer, Mrs Talbot.
+We have a caring, understanding Pastoral team looking after all of our student’s needs, whether academic, social or emotional.

-The tutor has overall responsibility for the pastoral, medical, behaviour and social care of every student in their class, therefore this would be the parent’s first point of contact.
-If further support is required the tutor liaises with the SENCO and/or the Student Support Officer, Mrs Talbot, for further advice and support.
+The tutor has overall responsibility for the pastoral, medical, behaviour and social care of every student in his or her class, therefore this would be the parent’s first point of contact.
+If further support is required, the tutor liaises with the SENCO or Head of Year for further advice and support.
 This may involve working alongside outside agencies such as Health and Social Services, CAMHS, Diabetes Team, Hearing specialists, etc.

 The school has a policy regarding the administration and managing of medicines on the school site.
-We have trained first-aiders, and medicines are carefully monitored by the Office Manager, Mrs Smith.
+We have trained first-aiders, and the Office Manager, Mrs. Smith, carefully monitors medicines.

 Parents need to contact the class teacher if medication is recommended by Health Professionals to be taken during the school day.

 Behaviour difficulties do not come under the remit of SEN, though we believe that inappropriate behaviour often masks other difficulties.
-If a student has behavioural difficulties a Behaviour Support Plan (BSP) is written alongside the student and parents to identify the specific issues, put relevant support in place and set targets.
-If we feel a student is in danger of exclusion we may create a Pastoral Support Plan.
+If a student has behavioural difficulties, a Behaviour Support Plan (BSP) is written alongside the student and parents to identify the specific issues, put relevant support in place and set targets.
+If we feel a student is in danger of exclusion, we may create a Pastoral Support Plan.
 This will pull together all of the support that we can offer, including the services of an Educational Psychologist, in order to avoid exclusion.
-Pastoral Support Plans are overseen by the SENCO.
+The Assistant Principal, Mr. Roberts, oversees pastoral Support Plans.

-Attendance of every student is monitored on a daily basis by the Tutor.
-Lateness and absence are recorded and reported to the Attendance Officer, Mrs Sweetlove.
+The Tutor monitors attendance of every student on a daily basis.
+Lateness and absence are recorded and reported to the Attendance Officer, Mrs. Sweetlove.
 Support is given through an incentive scheme where good attendance is actively encouraged throughout the school.

 If a student is accessing SEN support, then their views, together with the parent’s views, will be used to shape the interventions that are needed.
 Any student on an EHC or Statement of SEN will have regular meetings where their views will be recorded.

 Our SENCO is fully qualified and accredited and is able to assess the needs of our students.
-As a school we work closely with any external agencies that we feel are relevant to individual student’s needs within our school including Educational Psychologist Service (Sam Hutton), school nurse (Mrs McMullen), clinical psychologists, GPs, paediatricians, speech & language therapists and occupational therapists, social services including Locality Teams and Social Workers.
+As a school we work closely with any external agencies that we feel are relevant to individual student’s needs within our school including Educational Psychologist Service (Dawn Thorley), school nurse (Mrs. McMullen), clinical psychologists, GPs, paediatricians, speech & language therapists and occupational therapists, social services including Locality Teams and Social Workers.

 All teachers are teachers of students with SEN. Teaching staff have regular training around the more common Educational Needs such as Autism, Dyslexia and Speech, Language and Communication Difficulties.
 The SENCO is a qualified and experienced teacher and holds the National SEN Coordinator qualification.

 All of our LSAs have had training in delivering reading and spelling/phonics programmes, social skills, literacy and numeracy skills, and are adept at supporting students at GCSE level.
-In addition, our school nurse (Carrie McMullen), counsellor (Jackie Woodman), PFSA (Angeles Solway) and Educational Psychologist (Sam Hutton) are all fully qualified for the positions they hold.
+In addition, our school nurse (Carrie McMullen), counsellor (Jackie Woodman), PFSA (Cassie Reynolds) and Educational Psychologist (Dawn Thorley) are all fully qualified for the positions they hold.

 All students are included in all parts of the school curriculum and we aim for all students to be included on school trips.
 We will provide the necessary support to ensure that this is successful.